Skip to content

 • Contact Information

 • Community Statement: Community can mean different things to different people.
 How does your work relate to community?
-Share a story or a quote.
-200 words or fewer.
-The panel will use your answer here for scoring: Community Connection
+You may share a reflection, story, quote, etc. (200 words or fewer)

 • Growth Statement: How has your work grown over the years, and how do you think your art will continue to grow?
-200 words or fewer.
-The panel will use your answer here for scoring: Mid-career Artist Status
+(200 words or fewer)

 • The following file types are allowed: jpg, gif, tiff, png, mov, mp4.

 • Once you’ve uploaded the files, please rename the files with the title, year, and medium.
-You can do this by toggling over the three vertical dots on each file you upload in the File Manager, and click “Rename.”
+You can do this by visiting the properties editor on each file you upload in the File Manager, and click “Rename.”
 You will not be disqualified if you don’t, but it’s preferred.
 Example: “Fish, 2020, Oil paint on canvas.”

-Please note that if you are selected, the work you submit will be featured on Arts Midwest’s website starting in the summer of 2024.
+Please note that if you are selected, the work you submit will be featured on Arts Midwest’s website starting in the late summer of 2025.
 Staff will confirm selected pieces with awardees.

 You will receive an email confirmation to confirm receipt of your application.
-Once Arts Midwest staff reviews it, we will follow up with any questions we have before it proceeds to the review stage.
+Arts Midwest staff will contact you if we have any questions.

 Criteria: Artistic intentions (5 points)